fatiando/boule/doc/user_guide/normal_gravity.rst

     Normal gravity of spheres is calculated under the following assumptions:

+    * The :term:`gravitational potential` is constant on the surface of the ellipsoid.
+    * The internal density structure is unspecified but must be either homogeneous or vary only as a function of radius (e.g., in concentric layers).
     * The normal gravity is the magnitude of the gradient of the :term:`gravity potential` of the sphere.
-    * The internal density structure is unspecified but must be either homogeneous or vary radially (e.g., in concentric layers).

-    A constant gravity potential on the surface of a rotating sphere is not possible.
-Therefore, the normal gravity calculated for a sphere is different than that of an oblate ellipsoid (hence why we need a separate method of calculation).
+      **Important:** Unlike an ellipsoid, the normal gravity potential of a sphere is not constant on its surface, and the normal gravity vector is not perpendicular to the surface.

 Gravity versus gravitation
 ++++++++++++++++++++++++++

-Notice that the variation between poles and equator is much smaller than for the Earth or Mars.
+Notice that the variation of the normal gravity between the poles and equator for the Moon is much smaller than for the Earth or Mars.
-That's because the **variation is due solely to the centrifugal acceleration**.
+That's because the **variation is due solely to the centrifugal acceleration**, and the angular rotation rate of the Moon is small.

 We can see this clearly when we calculate the **normal gravitation** (without the centrifugal component) using :meth:`boule.Sphere.normal_gravitation`: